valeriosillari/zitronenstrasse/README.md

 - **HEADLINE**: on homepage/map set some kind of headline for recognising the website brand

 #### ISSUES

 - **PERFORMANCES**: check speed insight (June 2019)

 #### NICE TO HAVE

 - **CONTACT PAGE**: set node mailer and all the logic for form mailer

+- **LAZY LOAD MAP?**

+- **SVG on IE**: we have to check if we see markers custom svg on windows

+- **LAZY LOAD IMAGES**: set logic for place images. we have added plugin, but we got issues with images.

+- **MAGES in ASSETS FOLDER**: set all images in asset folder. now in static folder. not quite sure if it is the right place.